jonahgcarpenter/OLD_ICC/README.md

-# OLD
+# OLD_ICC

-all my old projects from school, to show experience growth
+all my old projects from ICC